SEA-ME/ME_Airport-Experience/README.md

     * Describe and implement communication between multiple parties
     * Communicate with the vehicle
 * Create the necessary user interfaces with a focus on customer experience.
-    * Reservation
+    * Reservation of trips
-    * User preferences in vehicle
+    * Stting user preferences in vehicle
-    * Trips History
+    * Managing a trips history
-* Create and implement a sample billing & costing model
+* Create and implement a sample billing & costing model between companies and to the end customer.
-    * Based on Trips / Distance
+    * Calculate price to customer based on Trips / Distance
-    * Based on Energy consumption
+    * Calculate costs to car sharing company based on Energy consumption

 # Technical Requirements